 Working with companies from your location is suitable if you are ready to pay a higher price to be able to communicate with the team directly.
 For example, prices for software development services in the USA start at $100 per hour.
 Thus, the development cost might become twice as expensive compared to other locations.

 - Outsource software development to Eastern Europe

-Europe has long-since become a popular destination for software development outsourcing.
+Europe has long-since become a popular destination for offshore and nearshore software development outsourcing.
 Ukraine, in particular, offers a unique environment combining competitive prices with the strongest tech talents.
 If you decide to work with a company from Ukraine, you will get a high-quality product tailored to your specific business needs.

-The time needed for developing a custom CRM fluctuates between 3-6 months for a simple CRM system version, 4-9 months for a full product, and 9+ months for a large product for two or more supported platforms.
+The time needed to create your own CRM fluctuates between 3-6 months for a simple CRM system version, 4-9 months for a full product, and 9+ months for a large product for two or more supported platforms.